 Other UvA campus locations

 In addition to the Roeterseiland Campus, there are other campus locations in the city: University Quarter, Amsterdam Science Park and the Academic Medical Center.
 Also outside these campuses there are still some buildings of the UvA in the city.
-You can find more information on 'the city as campus'.
+You can find more information on the webpage on vision on campus development.